RENCI-NRIG/Mobius/python/Readme.md

 ### <a name="usage2"></a>Usage
 ```
 usage: condor_client.py [-h] [-s1 EXOGENISITE] [-s2 CHAMELEONSITE]
+                        [-n1 EXOWORKERS] [-n2 CHWORKERS] [-c COMETHOST]
-                         [-n WORKERS] [-c COMETHOST] [-t CERT] [-k KEY]
-                         [-m MOBIUSHOST] -o OPERATION -w WORKFLOWID
+                        [-t CERT] [-k KEY] [-m MOBIUSHOST] -o OPERATION -w
-                         [-i1 EXOIPSTART] [-i2 CHIPSTART] [-l LEASEEND]
+                        WORKFLOWID [-i1 EXOIPSTART] [-i2 CHIPSTART]
-                         [-d1 EXODATADIR] [-d2 CHDATADIR]
+                        [-l LEASEEND] [-d1 EXODATADIR] [-d2 CHDATADIR]

 Python client to create Condor cluster using mobius.
 Uses master.json,
 submit.json and worker.json for compute requests present in data directory
 specified.
 Currently only supports provisioning compute resources.
 Other
 resources can be provisioned via mobius_client.
 Creates COMET contexts for
 Chameleon resources and thus enables exchanging keys and hostnames within
 workflow

 optional arguments:
   -h, --help            show this help message and exit
   -s1 EXOGENISITE, --exogenisite EXOGENISITE
                         Exogeni Site at which resources must be provisioned;
                         must be specified for create operation
   -s2 CHAMELEONSITE, --chameleonsite CHAMELEONSITE
                         Chameleon Site at which resources must be provisioned;
                         must be specified for create operation
-   -n WORKERS, --workers WORKERS
+  -n1 EXOWORKERS, --exoworkers EXOWORKERS
+                        Number of workers to be provisioned on Exogeni; must
+                        be specified for create operation
+  -n2 CHWORKERS, --chworkers CHWORKERS
-                         Number of workers to be provisioned; must be specified
+                        Number of workers to be provisioned on Chameleon; must
-                         for create operation
+                        be specified for create operation
   -c COMETHOST, --comethost COMETHOST
                         Comet Host e.g. https://18.218.34.48:8111/; used only
                         for provisioning resources on chameleon
   -t CERT, --cert CERT  Comet Certificate; used only for provisioning
                         resources on chameleon
   -k KEY, --key KEY     Comet Certificate key; used only for provisioning
                         resources on chameleon
   -m MOBIUSHOST, --mobiushost MOBIUSHOST
                         Mobius Host e.g. http://localhost:8080/mobius
   -o OPERATION, --operation OPERATION
                         Operation allowed values: create|get|delete
   -w WORKFLOWID, --workflowId WORKFLOWID
                         workflowId
   -i1 EXOIPSTART, --exoipStart EXOIPSTART
                         Exogeni Start IP Address of the range of IPs to be
                         used for VMs; 1st IP is assigned to master and
                         subsequent IPs are assigned to submit node and
                         workers; can be specified for create operation
   -i2 CHIPSTART, --chipStart CHIPSTART
                         Chameleon Start IP Address of the range of IPs to be
                         used for VMs; 1st IP is assigned to master and
                         subsequent IPs are assigned to submit node and
                         workers; can be specified for create operation
   -l LEASEEND, --leaseEnd LEASEEND
                         Lease End Time; can be specified for create operation
   -d1 EXODATADIR, --exodatadir EXODATADIR
                         Exogeni Data directory where to look for master.json,
                         submit.json and worker.json; must be specified for
                         create operation
   -d2 CHDATADIR, --chdatadir CHDATADIR
                         Chameleon Data directory where to look for
                         master.json, submit.json and worker.json; must be
                         specified for create operation
 ```
 ### <a name="json"></a>JSON Data
 Json Data for Master, Submit and Worker Nodes is read from Mobius/python/data directory.